theCtrlxZ/rangersotb/README.md

 Table-ready output: generators produce something you can print or paste straight into a session doc.

-Modular generators: scenario, campaign, companions, and loot can be used together or independently.
+Modular generators: scenario, campaign, allies, and loot can be used together or independently.

 # Troubleshooting